misaleh/CMSIS-DSP-PULPino/README.md

 * more_tests/ : More tests based on subset of the CMSISv5 test suite, it doesn't compare results with pre-known values but with reference implementation.

+#

+***Flow of development:***

+For each module:

+1. Port to PULPino.
+2. Test it.
+3. Benchmark basic implementation.
+4. Optimize the implementation with PULPino DSP extension.
+5. Test it.
+6. Benchmark DSP implementation.
+7. Benchmark ARM m4 and compare results.

+#

 ### Ported Modules
 1) Basic Math Functions